Scobalula/Husky/README.md

 * **mapname**.txt - A search string for Wraith/Greyhound (only contains color maps)
 * **mapname**.map - Map file with **static** model locations and rotations

-If you wish to use textures (be warned they can result in high RAM usage) then make sure to have the _images folder in the same location as the obj/mtl file and export PNGs (do not ask for other formats, it's staying as PNG, do a find/replace if you want to use other formats).
+If you wish to use textures (be warned they can result in high RAM usage) then make sure to have the _images folder (use Wraith/Greyhound to export the required images) in the same location as the obj/mtl file and export PNGs (do not ask for other formats, it's staying as PNG, do a find/replace if you want to use other formats).

 ### License/Disclaimers

-Husky is licensed under the GPL license and it and its source code is free to use and modify under the.
+Husky is licensed under the GPL license and it and its source code is free to use and modify under the terms of the GPL.
 Husky comes with NO warranty, any damages caused are solely the responsibility of the user.
 See the LICENSE file for more information.

-All BSP data extracted using Husky is property of the developers, etc. Husky simply parses the data out, what you do with the data is your reponsibility.
+**All** BSP data extracted using Husky is property of the developers, etc. and with this in mind you need to understand the limitation of what you can do with the data.
+Husky simply parses it out, what you do with it, is your responsibility.

 Some of the exported models can get pretty big.
 While all have loaded in Maya with no issue, make sure to have available resources available to load and view them.

-**Husky is currently in alpha, and with that in mind, bugs, errors, you know, the bad stuff.**
+Husky is provided ***AS IS***, do not ask how to do XYZ, how to import it into X program, etc. You need to know what you're doing, we can't hold your hand through it.

+Also I've noticed several people asking how to import it into Unity/Unreal, there is a fine line between using the Geo to remake a map in another Call of Duty Game using its own SDK **vs** using the Geo as it is in your game/IP, for example, so ensure you know what you're doing, copyright wise.

 ## FAQ